alam0134/Headless-CMS-frontend-part/README.md

+Movie Review Website

+A modern, responsive movie review web application built using React and Vite.
+The project provides users with a seamless interface to browse movies, read reviews, and explore detailed information such as ratings, genres, descriptions, and release years.

+This project uses Vite for fast development, React for UI rendering, and includes Hot Module Replacement (HMR) and ESLint configurations to support clean and maintainable code.

+Features

+Browse a list of movies with posters, descriptions, and ratings

+View detailed information about each movie

+Clean and responsive UI

+Fast development experience using Vite

+ESLint setup to ensure code quality

+Component-based architecture following modern React patterns

+Tech Stack
+Frontend

+React – Component-based UI library

+Vite – Fast development environment and build tool

+JavaScript (ES6+)

+CSS / Tailwind (optional depending on your project)

+Development Tools

+@vitejs/plugin-react – Uses Babel or oxc for Fast Refresh

+@vitejs/plugin-react-swc – Uses SWC for Fast Refresh

+ESLint – Linting and code-quality rules

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.